hyperledger-cacti/cacti/CONTRIBUTING.md

 Ensure all the following conditions are met (on top of you agreeing with the change itself)

 1. All automated checks that are not explicitly called out here are also passing/green.
-2. Branch is rebased onto master and there are no dangling/duplicate commits.
+2. Branch is rebased onto main and there are no dangling/duplicate commits.
 3. Commits appear simple and self contained.
 Simple is always relative to the mangitude of the change itself of course.
 A 1k line change can still be simple if all it does is rename some commonly used variable in each place its being used.
 4. If the contributors are having trouble with git basic functionality such as rebasing / force pushing, DCO, do your best to help them out, when in doubt feel free to reach out to Peter (who is the one insisting an all these git rules so he deserves to be the primary contact for all git related issues).
    1. Remember that we want to foster a welcoming community so if someone is new to git try to be extra patient with them on this front.